XuechunWang/Reddit_NLP/README.md

 I calculate the correlation between socre and sentiment score:  0.06128591083584731.
 The result indicate there are no correlation between sentiment score we generated from the body text and the score.
 Which could also explain why the predictive model does not have a satisfy result for prediction.

+### Result Section:

+1.**Predictive Modeling:** the predictive accuracy is 0.6803125591954718, and from the roc curve, the result is not satisfying.
+There are several potential reasons that account for the high error rate.
+For example: the data set is not large enough, the feature used in nor correlated, the model should include more features in the model, logistic regression is not a good model to fit the data.

+2.**Topic Modeling:** from the result, we can conclude: there are topics including jeweler-ring: which may discuss the ring in general, ring-silver-gold: which may discuss whether to buy silver ring or gold ring, stone-stones: which may discuss the jeweler with stone.
+In general the topice modeling did a great job in greate different cluster for the text.

+3.**Correaltion analysis:** the result indicate there are no correlation between sentiment score we generated from the body text and the score.
+Which could also explain why the predictive model does not have a satisfy result for prediction.

+4.**Word Count Plot:** from the matrix, like, ring, gold, stone, jewelry price diamonds are all words that occurs most frequently.
+This confirms our subreddit group and also gives us a sense of what kind of topic are most concerned by users.

 ### Future Work:
 1. Improve the accuracy of the predictive model: to include more features, use other predictive models.
 2. Do topic modeling for more clusters and return more topic words.